JULIO PRADO'S face was softly lit by candlelight as he walked around the grounds of St. Anthony Catholic Church.

 Las Posadas has been observed for at least the last 200 years in Mexico.
 It appeals to a value which is already inherent in their culture the importance of hospitality, said Fr.
 James Garcia of St. Anthony's.

 "By celebrating Posadas, Latinos re-learn a need for hospitality each year," he said Wednesday. "(Also), it reaffirms their faith in God who became human in Jesus.
-Since Jesus has identified himself with the smallest, with the least ... they welcome the savior who
+Since Jesus has identified himself with the smallest, with the least ... they welcome the savior who has hidden himself in our humanity."

 Just outside St. Anthony's, the crowd looped around the church and were rejected twice for shelter.
 Among the group were four men carrying the statues of Mary and Joseph guided by an angel on their shoulders.